 Overdose deaths involving synthetic opioids, which includes fentanyl, increased by 80% from 2013 to 2014.

-Opioid Abuse and Infectious Disease
+Opioid Use Disorder and Infectious Disease

 Injection drug use increases the risk of acquiring HIV, Hepatitis B, Hepatitis C, and other infectious diseases.
 Injection drug use (IDU) can be a direct route of disease transmission if people share needles, syringes, or other injection materials that are contaminated with HIV, Hepatitis C and or Hepatitis C. In people living with HIV, substance use affect the ability to stay on HIV therapy and can worsen the impact of the infection on overall health.